THEO914

-The Great Narratives of the BibleUnit overview and content
+The Great Narratives of the BibleCurriculum Objectives

 This unit introduces students to the most prominent Biblical Narratives, their nature, and the tools used to study them.
 Next, students will interpret them in light of their original historical and literary context.
-Finally, students will critically review the use and re-use of these narratives in ancient and modern interpretation and apply them in a contemporary context.
+Finally, students will critically review the use and re-use of these narratives in ancient and modern interpretation, and apply them in a contemporary context.

 Assumed Knowledge